 There is an intimacy and poetry in the ways we relate to our surroundings.
 Materials, objects and organisms, as much as people, carry compelling movements and often share a physical language.
 In their precision and accumulation, these connections form intricate and ambiguous social landscapes.
 My role as a dance maker is to invite others to belong in these ephemeral spaces.

 I grew up between Massachusetts, USA and Nice, France and studied contemporary dance and sociology at Concordia University.
 My work has been presented in Montréal’s Nuit Blanche, the Festival International du Film Ethnographique de Québec and Festival Vue sur la Relève, and with the interdisciplinary collective Daughter Product at ZH Festival, Wildside Festival, and the Camden People’s Theatre in London, England.
-I have danced for As They Strike Collective, Jenna Beaudoin, and Chloe Hart in Consequence(s) (Dance Matters, Toronto).
+I have performed with Wendt+Dufaux, As They Strike Collective, Jenna Beaudoin, and Chloe Hart in Consequence(s) (Dance Matters, Toronto).